 The Gregory Jade is an outdoor, hiking and travel backpack designed specifically for women and offering between 28 and 63 liters of storage capacity.
 This versatile pack is best suited for multi-day trips, features a ventilated back panel, adjustable harness and hipbelt, and a ton of pockets for efficient organisation.

-Note that we tried the 63 litre version ourselves and as such, this review will predominantly focus on that particular version.
+Note that we tried the 63 litre version ourselves and as such, this review will predominantly focus on that particular version as we think its up there with the best pieces of travel and outdoor gear from Gregory.

 Do You Want to Travel FOREVER??